What is MQTT?3 minute read

 Unlike the usual poll/response model of many protocols, which tend to unnecessarily saturate data connections with unchanging data, MQTT's publish/subscribe model maximizes the available bandwidth.

-To find out more about how MQTT works go to: http://mqtt.com
+To find out more about how MQTT works go to: mqtt.org

 Who Uses MQTT?

 MQTT was originally developed for the low-bandwidth, high-latency data links used in the oil and gas industry.
-However, MQTT is now used in many applications beyond oil and gas — from controlling smart lighting systems to the Facebook Messenger application.
-Amazon Web Services recently announced that Amazon Internet of Things (IoT) is based on MQTT, as well.
+However, MQTT is now used in many applications beyond oil and gas — from controlling smart lighting systems to Facebook Messenger to AWS IoT.
 Overall, MQTT appears to be the protocol best suited for the control systems used by industrial organizations, and we can expect that its rapid rate of adoption will only increase in the future.

-You can find more information about MQTT at: http://mqtt.org
+You can find more information about MQTT at: mqtt.org